jschwarzwalder/aws-sdk-php/docs/guide/waiters.rst

 Waiting Asynchronously
 ----------------------

-In addition to wait synchronously, you can invoke a waiter to wait asynchronously while sending other requests or waiting on multiple resources at once.
+In addition to waiting synchronously, you can invoke a waiter to wait asynchronously while sending other requests or waiting on multiple resources at once.